hansonzhao007/dis_sys/Hibench_Installation.md

 # The root HDFS path to store HiBench data
 # Port should be same as the configuration in ~/Program/hadoop/etc/hadoop/core-site.xml
 # datafolder should be where your store your data.
-Here I set as `/user/hanson`
+Here I set as `/user/hanson`, so mine is hdfs://localhost:9000/user/hanson
 hibench.hdfs.master       hdfs://master_hostname:port/datafolder

 # Hadoop release provider.
 Supported value: apache, cdh5, hdp